aspuru-guzik-group/selfies/examples/vae_example/README.md

 # SELFIES Example: Variational Autoencoder (VAE) for Chemistry

 An implementation of a variational autoencoder that runs on both SMILES and SELFIES.
-Included is code that compares SMILES and SELFIES representation using reconstruction quality, diversity, and latent space validity as metrics of interest.
+Included is code that compares the SMILES and SELFIES representations for a VAE using reconstruction quality, diversity, and latent space validity as metrics of interest.

 ## Dependencies
 Dependencies are ``pytorch``, ``rdkit``, and ``yaml``, which can be installed